 Rev. Dr. J. Alfred Smith keynote address at Starr King School

-Rev. Dr. J. Alfred Smith, Jr. is Senior Pastor of the Allen Temple Baptist Church in Oakland, CA, a congregation of over 5,000 members.
+Rev. Dr. J. Alfred Smith, Jr. is the Former Senior Pastor of the Allen Temple Baptist Church in Oakland, CA, a congregation of over 5,000 members.
 Dr. Smith holds a Masters of Divinity degree from Starr King School for the Ministry in Berkeley where this recorded keynote address was given.
 Dr. Smith speaks about his experiences as a student at Starr King and the impact on his ministry.

 Rev. Dr. Rebecca Parker on Illini Public Radio

 Interview with Rev. Dr. Rebecca Parker, President and Professor of Theology at Starr King School, discussing her book “A House for Hope” and the promise of progressive religion for the 21st century.
 Dr. Parker is interviewed on Illini Public Media radio with her co-author, Rev. Dr. John Beuhrens.
 (Sep 24, 2010)

 Rumi Immersion Course in Turkey – Ibrahim Farajajé